 - Tap Pair on one device and OK on a remote one.
-That’s actually the trick with bluetooth visibility on Google Pixel devices:
+That’s actually the trick with Bluetooth visibility on Google devices:

 You can also try without pairing but in this case the transfer may fail.

-As I wrote above, Google Pixel cannot receive files before you tap “pair” while on phones and tablets of other manufacturers it is enough to just turn on Bluetooth to be capable of receiving incoming transfers.
+As I wrote above, Google’s phones cannot receive files before you tap “pair” while on phones and tablets of other manufacturers it is enough to just turn on Bluetooth to be capable of receiving incoming transfers.